 Thus, if a pay-off, F, is due in 'n' years in future, its present value, P, can be determined using the above expression where 'i' is the interest rate.
 This procedure is known as discounting future returns.
 The present value of Rs.176.23 that could be at the end of 5 years if the appropriate discount rate is 12 per cent, is:

-Discounting can be used to determine the stream earned by a durable input (asset).
+Discounting can be used to determine the present value of the future income stream earned by a durable input (asset).